Polypilot product mascot

 Bio

-Focusing mainly on control and estimation under uncertainty for safety-critical applications, my research tends to explore set-theoretic methods that provide safety and performance guarantees in pursuit of forging new frontiers in autonomy.
-In the coming years, I aim to develop novel control, estimation, and inference techniques toward advancing our collective understanding of the robotic mind and its ability to interact with bodies both human and otherwise.
-I feel that there is tremendous potential still to be unlocked in the field of robotics, and every day I strive to contribute to this endeavor.
+Focusing mainly on control and estimation for robotics, my research tends to explore methods that provide safety and performance guarantees in pursuit of forging new frontiers in autonomy.
+My aim is to develop novel control, estimation, and machine learning-based techniques toward advancing our collective understanding of the robotic mind and its ability to interact with bodies both human and otherwise.
+I feel that there is tremendous potential still to be unlocked in the field of robotics/AI, and every day I strive to contribute to this endeavor.
 Consistent with my interest in robotics of sound mind and body is my love of running, indeed there are few hobbies that demand so much of the two.
 Outside of the lab, you may find me striding up one of Ann Arbor’s many hills or clipping off quarter mile repeats at Michigan’s storied Ferry Field.
-An accomplished middle-distance runner during my time at Tufts University, I recently placed 23rd in the 800m at the 2021 US Olympic Trials in Eugene, OR.
-With this Olympic cycle now in the rearview, I have my sights set on two new goals: making an 800m final at the US Championships and breaking 4 minutes in the mile.
+An accomplished middle-distance runner during my time at Tufts University, I competed at the 2021 US Olympic Trials 800m in Eugene, OR.

 Project ideas